 How am I coping?
 This fluctuates but it important reflection of where you are.
 If you are coping poorly then your outlook on pain is not going to be positive.
 If you are coping well then your outlook is going to be looking much better.
 We respond to that by trying to figure out what is Not working for us and trying to change those things, or add things, to find the balance we lost.

 Then we have our daily responses.
 I get a migraine for example and I get frustrated. depressed, angry, irritated and/or sad.
 This area is somewhat easier to manage, but in the moment of pain, I must say it is harder than people think.
 It is just that we have some control over our reaction to illness and pain.

 This is where we have the potential to choose how we respond to it.
 The Broad response is something we work to change that helps us cope.
 The daily response is simply choosing how to respond to the level of pain we are in.
 We don’t need to but sometimes we want to because we are in public, like working.
-I choice to create a humor, smiling, laughing facade to react to my pain because it helped me distance myself from it at work.
-I choice to react that way because functionally it works for me.
+I choose to create a humor, smiling, laughing facade to react to my pain because it helped me distance myself from it at work.
+I choose to react that way because functionally it works for me.
 I also choose at the higher levels to be silent, because of the high pain I fear if I am not silent just dealing with it I might come off as irritable or angry and I don’t want to hurt anyone feelings over my pain.

-Emotion though is a total normal response to pain.
+Emotion though is a totally normal response to pain.
 The brain is wired that way with the emotion centers in the pain circuit.
 And some emotional responses for migraines anyway are actually part of the migraines attack such as depression and euphoria.
 We have a right to feel emotions during an attack.

 My go-to response is humor to hide the pain from others.
 And then when it is really high I get really silent.
 I get depression bouts as well at night with painsomia.
-I chose these responses so many times they have become habit for me.
+I chose these responses so many times they have become a habit for me.
 The flaw is when I am silent my spouse doesn’t know my level of pain or confuses it with anger… it lacks communication.